 - each DBMS participates in at least one global application

 It is a DBMS that runs across multiple processors and disks that is designed to execute operations in parallel whenever achievable, in order to improve the performance of a database.
-Parallel DBMSs are again dependent on the principle that single processor systems can no longer meet the growing necessities for cost-effective scalability, reliability, and performance.
-A powerful and financially attractive choice for a single-processor-driven DBMS is a parallel DBMS driven by multiple processors (i.e. the concept of multi-programming).
-Parallel DBMSs link multiple, smaller machines together into a single set to achieve the same throughput as a single, larger machine and often provides greater scalability and reliability than single-processor DBMSs.
+Parallel DBMSs are again dependent on the principle that single-processor systems can no longer meet the growing necessities for cost-effective scalability, reliability, and performance.
+A powerful and financially attractive choice for a single-processor-driven DBMS is a parallel DBMS driven by multiple processors (i.e., the concept of multi-programming).
+Parallel DBMSs link multiple, smaller machines together into a single set to achieve the same throughput as an individual, larger machine, and often provides greater scalability and reliability than single-processor DBMSs.
 The three main parts for parallel DBMSs are:

 - shared memory

 - shared disk

 - shared nothing